 You should go and speak to the officers from the Simsbury Police Department after they arrive at the scene.
 Share any information you gathered with them to help them out.
 If you had trouble getting information from the driver of the semi-truck, the police can help you out with that.
 Also, remember to ask for the police officers’ contact details.
 Speaking to them will likely be necessary as you build your case.

 Visit a Doctor

 Although you may feel fine right after the accident, there is still a chance that you were injured.
 Make sure you are in good condition by paying a visit to your doctor.

-What Does a Connecticut Truck Injury Lawyer Do?
+What Does a Simsbury Truck Accident Lawyer Do?

-There are a lot of things that a truck wreck accident lawyer does, some of which are rather complex, but in a nutshell, they tend to the legalities of road accidents involving trucks and large motor vehicles designed to carry heavy loads.
-Connecticut tractor trailer accident lawyers handle truck accident cases from beginning to end, typically assisting victims with:
+There are a lot of things that a truck accident lawyer in Simsbury does, some of which are rather complex, but in a nutshell, they tend to the legalities of road accidents involving trucks and large motor vehicles designed to carry heavy loads.
+An attorney handles truck accident cases from beginning to end, typically assisting victims with:

 - claims for medical expenses,

 - physical pain and suffering,